-Rotavirus Infection in Children – Diagnose Causes, Precautions, Dosages & Risk Factors
+Rotavirus Infection in Infant Babies – Causes, Precautions, Risk Factors

 The incubation period for rotavirus diarrhoea is 1–3 days.
 The clinical manifestations of infection vary and depend on whether it is the first infection or reinfection.
-Infection may be asymptomatic, may cause self-limited watery diarrhoea, or may result in severe dehydrating diarrhoea with fever and vomiting.
+Infection may be asymptomatic, may cause self-limited watery diarrhea, or may result in severe dehydrating diarrhea with fever and vomiting.

-The clinical features and stool characteristics of rotavirus diarrhoea are nonspecific, and similar illness may be caused by other pathogens.
+The clinical features and stool characteristics of rotavirus diarrhea are nonspecific, and similar illness may be caused by other pathogens.
 As a result, confirmation of a diarrheal illness as rotavirus requires laboratory testing.
 [Expert Advice on How to cope-up with Diarrhea?]

 Causes of Rotavirus Infection in Infants

 Rotavirus infection in infants and young children can lead to severe diarrhoea, dehydration, electrolyte imbalance, and metabolic acidosis.
-Immune deficient children may have more severe or persistent disease and may have evidence of abnormalities in multiple organ systems, particularly the kidney and liver.
+Immune-deficient children may have a more severe or persistent disease and may have evidence of abnormalities in multiple organ systems, particularly the kidney and liver.

 Rotavirus Vaccine Dosages & Administration